Node.js Async Connection Limits

 Why does my async pool exhaust even with low query volume?

-Connection leaks from unhandled promise rejections, missing await on pool.query(), or long-running transactions holding sockets open beyond the acquire timeout.
+Connection leaks from unhandled promise rejections, missing await on pool.query(), or long-running transactions holding sockets open beyond the connection timeout.

 Should I use a cloud proxy with Node.js connection pooling?